Page 5: Design - Adding Points

 The control Use non-standard printing is an alternative that will invoke the web browser print process if appropriate print drivers are installed.

 In operation tap to the Print button will display the output to HTML, and make the file available for printing with third party software, such as PrinterShare Premium in Android and PIEprint in Windows Mobile; see APPLE NOTE below.
-The Mobile Data Client for Windows 10 can access a convenient 'Print to PDF' function in Windows 10 to either print to a printer or attach the PDF file to an email.
+The Mobile Data Client for Windows 10 tablet can access a convenient 'Print to PDF' function in Windows 10 to either print to a printer or attach the PDF file to an email.

 Mobile Data Studio in Windows Mobile also supports output to HTML from the Session Window as an alternative for either printing or attachment of HTML reports to emails.